ankschoubey/blog/src/content/post/life-blog/135-psychology-concepts.md

   }
 </style>

+## Why learn these hard sounding words?
+(Spoiler: The actual concepts are very simple.)

 I really wanted to write a series of blog posts on how I process my emotions.
 The problem is writing such a series is really hard given there are so many concepts.

-I am no psychologist and if you are suffering from mental illness [you should approach one](/optimism/why-therapy).
+**I am no psychologist** and if you are suffering from a mental illness [you should really approach one](/optimism/why-therapy).

 At the same time, I believe you should learn the psychological concepts well cuz they give a deeper understanding of how you work and also how others work.

+I have observed people attending theraphy but not learning these concepts continue to face the same issues.

+What you'll gain by learning these concepts is that you can choose your own adventure in exploring and understanding your own self and healing better.
+It's like you didn't know how to read and suddently you have the tools and language to read, understand and implement.

+A common complain is this is too hard.
+Life is simple.
+Why make it complicated by knowing these hard sounding words.

+In practice I have found

+1. **Learning these is easy**!
+The concepts are pretty simple and specially interesting if you are trying to understand yourself.
+Plus, it's a one time thing.
+Once you know the gist of these you may dive deeper into particular topics.
+2. We often suffer because we don't understand.
+Once we start understanding things become easier.

 Below I describe a few concepts and provide a few resources.
-In general, learn this concept in detail from a video or blog by psychologists.
+You can learn this concept in detail from a video or blog by psychologists.
 A lot of these concepts were introduced to me by [my therapist](https://in.linkedin.com/in/ishita-kulkarni-520381166?trk=public_post_feed-actor-name).

 **It's possible to learn these skills and learn to be a more stable-minded and free person**.
 Think of this blogpost as a gateway to some of these concepts that you can put into your mental toolkit.
 As time goes on, adapt and develop some of your own.

+Also, note the things I describe aren't exhaustive, there are still things I discover, learn from YouTube/Blogs or sometimes even connect with my therapist if I am not able to process myself.
+I am always trying to fill gaps and process deeper emotions which requires more study.

-## Read this inject and then jump around
+## How to Read this Blogpost: Read this index and then jump around

 This blogpost includes a lot of details so jump around and watch the recommended videos you find interesting.
+Also, this includes some terms to search and learn more from.
+This are marked as `this`.
+For example, `cognitive distortion`.
+You can search YouTube or Google for these phrases.

 If you wanna start with one watch the video in the journal or "How I process my emotions" section.